taurusilver7/pizza-hut/README.md

 - [clip-arts paths](https://bennettfeely.com/clippy/)

-- A responsive header with toggle menu effect using javascript. responsive account section with login and register form. responsive orders and shopping cart side bar. responsive home section with slider using vanilla javascript. responsive about section using css grid.
+- A responsive header with toggle menu effect using javascript.
+- A responsive account section with login and register forms. responsive orders and shopping cart side bar. responsive home section with slider using vanilla javascript. responsive about section using css grid.